- 1 Colors of Pomeranians

 A red Pomeranian is a deep rusty red colour and his points must be black.

-Pomeranians with sable coats have at least three colours shaded along the coat.
+Details of sable Pomeranian colors and sable color Pomeranian photos.
+One of the most popular Pomeranian orange sable A Pomeranians with a sable coat have at least three colours shaded along the coat.
 This shading must be as consistent as is possible with no areas of self-colour.

 Red Sable Pomeranians

 Have deep orange guard hairs with black tips and the undercoat is cream or light orange in colour.
 An orange sable Pomeranian puppy is usually very dark at birth.

 Are creams with sable tipping to the guard hairs.